bioconda/bioconda-utils/docs/source/contributor/building-locally.rst

 Testing Recipes Locally
 =======================

-Queue times on CircleCI may sometimes make it more convenient and faster to work on complex packages locally.
+Queue times on Azure DevOps may sometimes make it more convenient and faster to work on complex packages locally.
 There are several ways to do so, each with their own caveats.